-If an international applicant is accepted, formal evidence must then be submitted through Trinity’s Certificate of Finance (COF) form that adequate financial resources for both educational and living expenses has been identified by the applicant.
+If an international applicant is accepted, formal evidence must then be submitted through Trinity’s Certificate of Finance (COF) form that adequate financial resources for both educational and living expenses have been identified by the applicant.
 The COF is available on the Trinity website.

 The Certificate of Finance (COF) must identify monies readily available for the first year of study and document additional funding for the duration of the student’s program.
 Most international applicants, depending on anticipated living arrangements and the number of family members accompanying them to the United States, will need to identify available funds from US $25,000 to US $30,000 to satisfy this requirement.